sammy9867/daily-diary/README.md

 go run main.go
 ```
 ## Running the tests
-Each repository folder has a test file.
-Make sure you have created a separate database for testing purposes.
-In order to run a particular test, run the following command:
+* Each repository folder has a test file.
+We will create a separate database for testing purposes.
+* Run the ***diary_db_test.sql*** file in your database workbench.
+* In order to run a particular test, run the following command:
 ```
 go test --run TestName
 ```